 Love lies bleeding care is minimal after seeds sprout.
 Until seedlings are actively growing, they should be kept consistently moist.
 Once established, the love lies bleeding plant is somewhat drought resistant and needs little looking after until seeds develop.

 Love lies bleeding plant should be planted in full sun, after the soil has warmed.
 Gardeners with short growing seasons may want to start seeds indoors or purchase seedlings, as growth and flowering in maturity may take the better part of the season.
-Love lies bleeding plant can reach five feet in height and two feet around, adding bushy texture in the landscape.
+Love lies bleeding plant can reach 5 feet in height and 2 feet across, adding bushy texture in the landscape.
 Perennial performance may occur from this plant in areas that do not experience frost.